purvi333/method-arguments-lab-online-web-pt-112618/README.md

 2. Define a method that takes in two arguments and uses both arguments in the method body.

-## Instructions
+## Instructions'

-You'll be coding your methods in `lib/introduction.rb`.
+You'll be coding your methods in' `lib/introduction.rb`.

 #### The `#introduction` Method